swindonmakers/RobotArm/README.md

 Planned updates/fixes/changes:

-		Fix height detection as it's buggy
+    -Fix height detection as it's buggy
-		Add a timeout feature so arm resets if left unmoved
+    -Add a timeout feature so arm resets if left unmoved